damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 Yesterday [we released GitLab 8.8][8.8], super powering GitLab's built-in continuous integration.
-With it, you can build a pipeline in GitLab, visualizing your builds, tests, deploys and any other stage of the lifecycle of your software.
+With it, you can build a pipeline in GitLab, visualizing your builds, tests, deploys and any other stage of the life cycle of your software.
 Today (and already in GitLab 8.8), we're releasing the next
 step: GitLab Container Registry.